-First day absence contact with families
+First day absence calling

-The parent/carer for any learner who is expected to attend but is not present must be contacted by the Provider within 30 minutes of the register closing.
-This should be done of the first day of absence within a week unless school staff have already notified the Provider of a planned absence.
+- The family of any learner who is expected to attend but is not present must be contacted by the Provider within 30 minutes of the register closing.
+This should be done of the first day of absence within a week unless school staff have already notified the Provider of a planned absence. - It is important that Providers maintain an up to date contact list for parents of learners placed with them so that a standard text can be sent to notify parents of non-attendance.
+Schools must support Providers to maintain these contacts.

-- It is important that Providers maintain an up to date contact list for parents of learners placed with them so that a standard text can be sent to notify parents of non-attendance.
-Schools must support Providers to maintain these contacts. - Providers can either telephone the family of a learner or text the family to inform them that the learner has not arrived as expected.
+Providers can either telephone the family of a learner or text the family to inform them that the learner has not arrived as expected.